July 12, 2007, Baghdad airstrike: Attack on personnel and a van per U.S. Army report account

 While the Air Weapons Team was providing support at the first engagement area they were informed by ground troops that they were receiving small arms fire from the south/southwest.
 The crew for Crazyhorse 1/8 then located multiple individuals with weapons about 400 meters east of coalition forces and was given clearance to engage the targets.
 However, the co-pilot/gunner then observed a child and some other non-combatants in the vicinity of the individuals and decided to hold off on the engagement until the non-combatants were clear.
 After the non-combatants were clear Crazyhorse 1/8 engaged the targets.
 The crew for Crazyhorse 1/9 could not engage due to target obfuscation from buildings and dust.

 The team observed several individuals from this group, some possibly wounded, run into a large multistory building.
 The co-pilot/gunner for Crazyhorse 1/9 spotted three individuals near this building get into a red SUV and drive away to the west.
 For about 5 to 10 minutes the team diverted its attention to this vehicle.
 However, according to the co-pilot for Crazyhorse 1/8 they failed to positively identify the occupants as combatants and returned to the previous engagement area.

 Attack on building per U.S. Army report account

 The events between the attack on the van and the attack on the building (approximately 30 minutes) were not captured on the leaked video footage.
 The military did not include the attack on the building in their report.

 Julian Assange's comments regarding U.S. Army report

 Assange responded to the investigation report released by the Army in an interview with Democracy Now!, stating that "the tone and language is all about trying to find an excuse for the activity. ...
-It's very clear that that is the approach, to try and find any mechanism to excuse the behavior, and that is what ended up happening."
+It's very clear that this is the approach, to try and find any mechanism to excuse the behavior, and that is what ended up happening."